 First, ask friends and family if you can borrow a tent, chances are someone has one they rarely use.
-If not, my second option is to head to Craigslist or the like to find a second hand tent.
+If not, my second favorite option is to head to Craigslist to find a second hand tent.
 You’ll likely save a lot of money and recycling is cool.
 Most REI brand tents are great, if you search for a used one you should have no problems.

-If you head to the shops to get an inexpensive one, don’t go for one that is crappy and will fall apart after one day.
+If you head to the shops to get an inexpensive one, don’t go for a tent that is crappy and will fall apart after one day.
 On the other hand, there is no need to spend the big bucks for the most technological tent that will withstand arctic snowstorms.
-Get one that is spacious but not huge, that is made with good materials and is easy to set up.
+Get a tent that is spacious but not huge, that is made with good materials and is easy to set up.